Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 Repeat Customer Rate: 50%+

-Over half of Shopify stores achieve repeat purchases, indicating:
+Over half of Shopify stores achieve repeat purchases.
+That tells you:

 Shopping Behavior: